semimod/DMT-core/doc/source/introduction.rst

 For running a simulation of an BJT different things are needed:

 * a circuit simulator,
-* a compact model (either build-in to the simulator or as Verilog-A code),
+* a compact model (either built-in to the simulator or as Verilog-A code),
 * model parameters,
 * a circuit definition,
 * and finally operation point definitions (temperature, applied voltages and frequencies).